obsidianmd/obsidian-clipper/.github/ISSUE_TEMPLATE/bug_report.md

 title: 'BUG: '
 labels: ''
 assignees: ''
 ---

 **Version (please complete the following information):**
 - OS: [e.g. Windows]
 - Browser [e.g. Chrome, Firefox]
- - Web Clipper version: [e.g. 0.5.0]
+- Web Clipper version: [e.g. 0.9.5]
-- Obsidian version: [e.g. 1.7.2]
+- Obsidian version: [e.g. 1.7.5]

 **Describe the bug**
-A clear and concise description of what the bug is.
-If applicable, add screenshots to help explain your problem.
+A clear and concise description of the bug.
+If applicable, add screenshots to help explain the problem.

+**Expected behavior**
+What did you expect to happen?

+**URLs where the bug occurs**
+Any specific web pages where the bug can be replicated.

 **To reproduce**
 Steps to reproduce the behavior: